singlecla/singlecla/cla.md

 When I make contributions of my own work:

-1. I license the project steward to do everything with my work that would otherwise infringe all copyrights in it I can license.
+1. I license the project steward to do everything with my work that would otherwise infringe all copyrights in it that I can license.

-2. I license the project steward to do everything with my work that would otherwise infringe any patent claims I can license.
+2. I license the project steward to do everything with my work that would otherwise infringe any patent claims that I can license.

 3. These license grants cover copyrights and patent claims I can license at the time, as well as copyrights and patent claims I become able to license later.